-This course investigates the impact that individuals, groups, and organizational structure and culture have on behavior within organizations, and how this knowledge can be applied toward improving an organization's effectiveness.
-The course also examines role behavior, group dynamics, team development, motivation, conflict, job stress and satisfaction, and decision-making, and the relationship between the organization and the leader.
+This course investigates the impact that individuals, groups and organizational structure and culture have on behavior within organizations, and how this knowledge can be applied toward improving an organization's effectiveness.
+The course also examines emotional intelligence, group dynamics, team development, motivation, conflict, communication, innovation, organizational health, and the relationship between the organization and the leader.
 (Offered Summer).